Liquidation Heatmap

 The pattern is most reliable in low-dispersion windows — when spot is grinding, funding is near the structural baseline, and open interest is range-bound.
 In those regimes, the cluster geometry is the dominant microstructure feature, and price probes the dense cells before reversing.
 The published heatmap captures that geometry honestly.
 Treat it as a useful prior on where price may probe, not as a price target.

-For a cycle-timing trader.
 Treat dense clusters as conditional liquidity, not as price targets.
 The cluster tells you that if price reaches that bucket, leverage will unwind there; it does not tell you whether price will.
-Pair with open interest — the more total leverage stacked on the side opposite spot, the sharper any cascade — and with funding rate to read whether the crowded side is paying real carry to stay in.
+Pair it with open interest — the more total leverage stacked on the side opposite spot, the sharper any cascade — and with funding rate to read whether the crowded side is paying real carry to stay in.
+A one-sided cluster that the crowd is bleeding to hold is the highest-quality version of this setup; a one-sided cluster with flat funding is far weaker.

 Frequently asked